-- summary details of the deer population you are controlling and the cull trend - how your application is collaborative - summary details on the submitted damage assessments - maps that show the perimeter of the application area Scoring criteria To make sure we achieve the best value for money and to ensure we meet the scheme's objectives, we assess each application using scoring criteria.
-These criteria differ depending on the option.
-We will set a minimum score that an application for any particular option must achieve to be considered for approval.
-Threshold score = 2 points Each option within your application must meet the threshold score to be considered for approval.
+- summary details of the deer population you are controlling and the cull trend - how your application is collaborative - summary details on the submitted damage assessments - maps that show the perimeter of the application area Scoring criteria We have set agreed financial budgets for each of the options under the Forestry Grant Scheme.
+To ensure that we make the most cost effective use of funding available and to meet Scottish Government objectives, we will assess each application using scoring criteria.
+The criteria will be written as appropriate to each Forestry Grant Scheme option; please refer to Scoring criteria and clearing process for details.
+Each option within your application must meet the threshold score to be considered for approval.
 In achieving the threshold score, your option must score against each criterion, except for additional benefit.
 The scores will then be used as the basis for allocating funding on a competitive basis through the Forestry Grant Scheme clearing process.
 Delivery of option priorities - 1 POINT for applications that meet the eligibility requirements but do not deliver any of the benefits detailed below. - 3 POINTS for applications that provide one or more of the following in addition to meeting the eligibility requirements: - applications that are supported by a neighbouring landowner who also has an application for reducing deer impact.
 You must provide the case reference number of your neighbours application in your Deer Management Plan Or applications that form part of a collaborative approach, or clearly demonstrate that it is seeking to control deer populations on a landscape scale Or - applications that aim to protect or improve the condition of ancient semi-natural woodland or Plantations on Ancient Woodland Sites (PAWs), which are threatened by deer browsing - 5 POINTS for applications that meet one of the three-point criteria above and the criteria below: - applications that seek to protect SSSI/SAC designated woodlands which are threatened by deer browsing.
 Your proposal must clearly describe the threat to the designated woodland feature Supplementary point - additional benefit 1 POINT - will be awarded, as an additional point, where: applications are for diverse woodlands, where the total woodland area has no more than 60 per cent of a single species How to claim We will pay grants for up to five years for each year that your contract is covered by a Forest Plan or Management Plan.
 If your Forest Plan or Management Plan expires during the five years of your contract you must ensure that it is renewed in time to be able to continue making annual claims.
 We cannot pay your claim for any claim year that is not covered by a Forest Plan or Management Plan.
 You must claim this grant on your Single Application Form.
 You must submit evidence each year to enable payment.
-This must include: